ParanoidUser/codewars-handbook/docs/README.md

 >> You know what to do, right? 😉 Open an issue or create a pull request with an update!

 NOTE: Please **DO NOT** send solutions for missing kata problems!

-## License

-This project is licensed under the MIT License - see the [LICENSE](/LICENSE) file for details